Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ## (b) Standard: Audit controls.
 Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information.

+**[68 FR 8376, Feb.
+20, 2003, as amended at 78 FR 5694, Jan.
+25, 2013]**

 ## (c)(1) Standard: Integrity.
 Implement policies and procedures to protect electronic protected health information from improper alteration or destruction.

-**(B)** In accordance with § 164.308(b)(2), ensure that any subcontractors that create, receive, maintain, or transmit electronic protected health information on behalf of the business associate agree to comply with the applicable requirements of this subpart by entering into a contract or other arrangement that complies with this section; and
+(B) In accordance with § 164.308(b)(2), ensure that any subcontractors that create, receive, maintain, or transmit electronic protected health information on behalf of the business associate agree to comply with the applicable requirements of this subpart by entering into a contract or other arrangement that complies with this section; and

-**(C)** Report to the covered entity any security incident of which it becomes aware, including breaches of unsecured protected health information as required by § 164.410.
+(C) Report to the covered entity any security incident of which it becomes aware, including breaches of unsecured protected health information as required by § 164.410.

 ## (ii) Other arrangements.
 The covered entity is in compliance with paragraph (a)(1) of this section if it has another arrangement in place that meets the requirements of § 164.504(e)(3).